Special offer

 Post a Job

-Writing a candidate rejection email is more a courtesy than an obligation, but it can have a significant impact on the company’s image.
+Writing a candidate rejection e-mail is more a courtesy than an obligation.
 Waiting for a response after a job interview can be stressful for some people, and not receiving an answer can leave a negative impression on candidates.
-If you send a thoughtful candidate rejection email, your consideration and kindness can help build the company’s positive reputation.
-Doing a personal document for every candidate is a worthwhile investment of time, and you can streamline the process with an appropriate protocol.
+Preparing a thoughtful, personalized candidate rejection e-mail for every candidate is a worthwhile investment of time that can positively impact the company’s brand and image.
+Here are some benefits of writing a candidate rejection e-mail:

-In a candidate rejection email, you can recognize the specific abilities and skills of the candidates who applied for the position.
-Mentioning unique traits tells the candidate that you appreciated their effort during the interview.
-It can also help you build professional respect in case you want to interview the candidate later or they work for one of your vendors or partner companies.
+In a candidate rejection e-mail, you can recognize the specific abilities and skills of the candidates who applied for the position.
+Mentioning unique traits tells the candidate you appreciate their effort during the interview.
+It can also help you build professional respect if you want to interview the candidate later or if they work for one of your vendors or partner companies.

 Provide emotional closure

-A candidate rejection email provides emotional closure for the candidate.
-By sending a notification of your decision, you let the candidate know it’s appropriate to resume sending out applications or accept an offer from another company.
-Being specific about your decision can also help the candidate understand why they weren’t the strongest option and improve their application for other positions.
+A thoughtful candidate rejection e-mail provides emotional closure for the candidate.
+By sending a notification of your decision, you let the candidate know it’s appropriate to resume sending out applications or accept an offer from another company, demonstrating empathetic leadership.
+Being specific about your decision can help the candidate understand why they weren’t the strongest option and improve their application for other positions.

 Invite applying again

-If the candidates impressed you with their abilities and skill sets, you can use the candidate rejection email to invite them to apply for other positions.
-Offering encouragement can make them aware of their own professional strengths, and showing them how they might fit in another position can make them more likely to apply in the future.
-This can be particularly helpful in larger organizations that hire frequently.
+If the candidates impressed you with their abilities and skill sets, you can use the candidate rejection e-mail to invite them to apply for other positions.
+Offering encouragement can make them aware of their professional strengths, and showing them how they might fit in another position can make them more likely to apply in the future.
+This can be particularly helpful in larger organizations that hire frequently and seek to ensure a good employee journey.

 • Professional thank you: This shows the candidate that you appreciate the time they took to interview with you.

-• The rejection: Be honest about why you’re not moving on with them, whether it’s that you have chosen a different candidate or that the position has closed.
+• The rejection: Be honest about why you’re not moving on with them, whether you have chosen a different candidate or the position has closed.

-• Feedback: If the candidate is ineligible because of a specific reason or a specific action during the hiring process, include that information, gently but clearly.
+• Feedback: If the candidate is ineligible for a specific reason or action during the hiring process, include that information gently but clearly.

-Your phrasing and word choice are important to set a kind tone in your rejection email.
-Here are some tips on writing an appropriate candidate rejection email:
+Phrasing and word choice are important to set a kind tone in your candidate rejection e-mail after an interview.
+Here are some tips:

 Wait for the lead candidate’s response

 Wait until one of your top candidates accepts the offer.
-If something happens to the chosen candidate, then you have to communicate with others who may be a suitable replacement.
-If you send the rejection email too soon, there’s a chance they decide to move on with another organization.
+If something happens to the chosen candidate, communicate with others who may be a suitable replacement.
+If you send the rejection e-mail too soon, they will likely decide to move on with another organization.

 Create a template

-A template can help you maintain your brand’s tone and provide the candidates with the information they need to know.
-You might ask a coworker to proofread your rejection email template to make sure it’s appropriate.
+A template can help you maintain your brand’s tone and provide the candidates with the necessary information.
 A template can also reduce the time you spend on this stage of the application process.
-If you decide to use a template, double and even triple-check that your email has the correct information for that specific candidate.
+If you use a template, double-check that your e-mail has the correct information for that specific candidate.

 Be genuine

 When you thank the candidate, be honest and straightforward.
-Your tone can help make the rejection easier for the candidate and is a representation of your company’s attitude.
-It’s also important to tell the truth, so if you feel the reason for the rejection is inappropriate for the email, you may omit the reasoning rather than writing something that isn’t true.
+Your tone can help make the rejection more manageable for the candidate and represents your company’s attitude.
+It’s also important to tell the truth, but if you feel the reason for the rejection is inappropriate for the e-mail, you may omit the reasoning rather than write something untrue.

-Providing useful feedback can help candidates improve their interview performance for their next application.
-The feedback can also provide value to candidates, which can give them a more favourable impression of your company.
-Since a rejection email is brief, consider including only one or two important pieces of feedback.
+Providing constructive feedback can assist candidates in enhancing their interview performance for future applications.
+Offering this input also adds value for candidates, which can leave them with a more favourable impression of your company.
+Since a rejection e-mail is typically brief, it’s best to include only one or two key pieces of feedback.

 Focus on the position’s requirements